MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/identifying-and-increasing-core-limits.md

 ![Game Manager- Multiplayer - Thunderhead - Edit Build Page](media/tutorials/game-manager-thunderhead-edit-build-page.png)

 You can use this page to specify the maximum number of multiplayer servers that a build can support in each region.
-Depending on your virtual machine and density selections, a single server might require 1/4 of a **Av2 core**, or **4 Av2 cores**.
+Depending on your virtual machine and density selections, a single server might require 1/4 of a Av2 core, or 4 Av2 cores.

-In the above example there are **8 Av2 cores** allocated to this title in West US.
-This build is configured to pack 3 servers on an single-core **A1v2 virtual machine**, so the configured "6 servers" maximum will consume 25% (**2 cores**) of the available **8 Av2 core** quota in West US.
+In the above example there are 8 Av2 cores allocated to this title in West US.
+This build is configured to pack 3 servers on an single-core A1v2 virtual machine, so the configured "6 servers" maximum will consume 25% (2 cores) of the available 8 Av2 core quota in West US.